zalbia/restaurant-reservation/README.md

     - These runtime errors are allowed to bubble up to the web layer and handled by returning appropriate HTTP responses.
 - Keep domain and web layer separate with DTOs, maintaining strict boundaries via services.
 - Cancelling a reservation soft-deletes it.
+Cancelling cancelled reservations returns 404.
 - No HATEOAS.

 ## Assumptions Made